 Every one of us wants certain things.
 We want answers.
 We want significance.
 We want to be part of whole.
-A collaborative meeting was initiated in 2013 to address the topic and a growing need for men exiting various state and local corrective programs, along with those suffering chronic homelessness in the Greater Gwinnett area.

 People cannot just go it alone.
-More is always achieved when doing it together, than one can ever do it alone.
+More is always achieved when doing it together, than any one can ever do it alone.
 Because we believe that every element of effective transition requires relationships- we have put together a transitional service program that meets people right where they are with resourceful information and residential transition to help navigate the crisis.